alexkasema/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that replaces all occurrences of an element by another in a new list.
 # 2-uniq_add.py
 A function that adds all unique integers in a list (only once for each integer).
+# 3-common_elements.py
+A function that returns a set of common elements in two sets.